helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Gratitude is the fairest blossom which springs from the soul.</h3 quote>
+<h3 quote align='center'>George Tenet has been the director of central intelligence since 1997, time enough to have changed the Agency's culture.</h3 quote>

 ---